JoelHKV/ConceptExplorer/readme.md

 ```
 ## API Keys
 ### Custom API
 Access to the custom API is restricted.
-Please refer to the API Documentation for more details.
+Refer [API Documentation](#api-documentation) for details.

 ### Google Maps
 The current version uses a Google Cloud Function to grant access to Google Maps securely.
 For local use, you can follow these steps: